casebell/AdguardDNS-AdBlocker/README.md

 **Ad-free and malware-protection experience without hosts file.**

-With Hosts file, internet slow down due to cpu usage for resolve domains.
+With the hosts file, internet slow down due to cpu usage for resolve domains.
 AdGuard DNS is the solution.

 ![](https://image.ibb.co/iaY7rz/adguard.jpg)